 A revised document taking into account comment/s received shall be circulated for comment/approval as in Steps 1 and 2.
 Prior to recirculation of any draft DS In cases b), c) and d) above the Originator of the Draft DS shall contact the member submitting the comment to seek clarification and resolution of the comment prior to circulation of the collated comments and any subsequent recirculation of the draft DS.

-Where, after two cycles, no consensus can be reached or objections resolved the Draft DS shall be put on the agenda of the next ExTAG meeting.
+Where, after two cycles, still parties commenting do not accept the draft, the Draft DS shall be put on the agenda of the next ExTAG meeting.

-consensus: General agreement, characterized by the absence of sustained opposition to substantial issues by any important part of the concerned interests and by a process that involves seeking to take into account the views of all parties concerned and to reconcile any conflicting arguments.

-NOTE Consensus need not imply unanimity.
+.

 Application of accepted DS